TheChronicMonster/RESTful_BC_API/README.md

 1. Open POSTMAN

 2. Select GET and enter http://localhost:8000/block/{index} into the URL where {index} is the block number.
 The Genesis block can be found at index -1.
+(The block index is always one number less than the actual block height).

 CURL